 A five-year research expedition has cataloged 788 species living 4,000 meters beneath the Pacific Ocean—90% of them previously unknown to science—just as the race to mine the same seabed accelerates.
-The study, published in February 2026, documents a 37% decline in animal abundance wherever mining equipment touched the seafloor, offering the first systematic look at what commercial extraction would destroy.
+The study, published in February 2026, documents a 37% decline in animal abundance wherever mining equipment touched the seafloor.
+It's the first systematic look at what commercial extraction would destroy.

-The findings land at a pivotal moment.
-The United States bypassed the United Nations treaty system in April 2025 to fast-track domestic mining permits, China and Pacific nations are pushing to finalize international mining rules, and 38 countries are demanding a moratorium.
-The Clarion-Clipperton Zone—a stretch of Pacific seafloor the size of the continental United States—holds an estimated six times more cobalt and three times more nickel than all known land reserves, minerals essential for electric vehicle batteries.
+The Clarion-Clipperton Zone—a Pacific seafloor stretch the size of the continental United States—holds an estimated six times more cobalt and three times more nickel than all known land reserves.
+These minerals are essential for electric vehicle batteries.
 Whether this ecosystem gets protected or plundered depends on regulations that don't yet exist.

 University of Gothenburg publishes findings: 788 species cataloged, 90% previously unknown; 37% decline in animal abundance and 32% drop in species diversity in mined areas.